Kanye West: Kim Kardashian tried to have me committed

 In other tweets, West said, "I put my life on my God that Norths mom would never photograph her doing playboy and that's on God I'm at the ranch ... come and get me …I love my wife My family must live next to me It's not up to E or NBC anymore … NBC locked up Bill Cosby," who was sentenced in 2018 to 3 to 10 years in prison for a sexual-assault conviction.

-Reality-TV star Kardashian, 39, has not commented publicly and her representative did not respond to a Newsday request for comment.
+Reality-TV star Kardashian West, 39, has not commented publicly and her representative did not respond to a Newsday request for comment.

 West had been placed on an involuntary psychiatric hold and hospitalized in California in 2016 after paramedics responded to an emergency call.
-Days earlier, he had walked off the stage during a Sacramento concert following a stream-of-consciousness tirade.
-In 2018, he told President Donald Trump during a White House visit, "I was diagnosed with bipolar disorder" but "I actually wasn't bipolar; I had sleep deprivation."
+Days earlier, he had walked off the stage during a Sacramento, California, concert following a stream-of-consciousness tirade.
+In 2018, he told President Donald Trump during a White House visit, "I was diagnosed with bipolar disorder," but "I actually wasn't bipolar; I had sleep deprivation."